Swati-Sneha/BookBot/README.md

 ### ChatBot that works on scraped data from https://fbookshelf.herokuapp.com/

+The data is scraped from the link using the script ***book_scraper.py*** using beautiful-soup library.
+A dictionary is created then, with key as genre of book and book deatils appended for each genre, sorted by rating of the book, which is then written to a pickle file -> ***book_data.pkl***.
+Chatbot gets data from the pickle file.

 This chatbot is meant to serve following use cases:

   - List few genres on request